 Activities in and around Lake Malawi are varied — swimming, snorkeling, SCUBA diving, kayaking, camping, hiking, bird watching, fishing and sailing, just to name a few.
 A visit to the lake, especially Lake Malawi National Park, is essential for anyone visiting Malawi.

 Since 1975, Lilongwe has served as Malawi’s capital city.
 Like Blantyre in the south, Lilongwe is an economic center that has seen substantial growth in infrastructure in recent years.
-The city itself is not a major tourist attraction, but is a regular stopover for travelers flying into Kamuzu International Airport.
+The city itself is not a major tourist attraction, but is a regular stopover for most travelers flying into Kamuzu International Airport.
 Lilongwe is divided into the Old Town (south) and New Town (north), which can make getting around challenging since the there is a considerable distance between the two.
 Taxis are available at almost every hotel.

 Vendors gather with their woodcarvings and trinkets at the Lilongwe crafts market.
 Although not as good as other markets throughout the country, you can still find souvenirs of all kinds, including personalized key chains and small figurines.
 The market is located outside the Old Town post office.